NachiketaVadera/EBookDownloader/README.md

 ## Next Step

-Once staretd, an app can never be completely finished.
+Once stareted, an app can never be completely finished.

 1. Add new sources.
 2. Optimize code.